Chengdu Aircraft Design Institute

 There are reports that the J-10 entered service in 2005 and is operational in single seater and two seater versions in at least two PLA air force squadrons.

 The first native fourth-generation J-10 aircraft was unveiled by the air force in April 2010.
 Four J-10 fighter jets were showcased by the 24th fighter division of AFPLA.
-Pakistan will receive the first export versions of the J-10, up to 36 aircraft, by 2015.
 China and Pakistan have worked closely on the development of another fighter aircraft, the JF-17 or FC-1 light fighter aircraft.

 The horizontal close-coupled foreplanes (larger than those on the Lavi) on the forward fuselage improve the take-off and low-speed handling characteristics.